Originally published in Barista Magazine as: "2015 Big Island Field Report" on Puna Coffee. Sept. 2015 (Pages 38-43).

 The harvest season began the first week of September and continued smoothly, unfolding with teleological succession until the end.
 The trees were so heavy with coffee the field looked pregnant.
-The fungi was under control.
+The fungi were under control.
 Infrastructure was expanded and improved, ready for daily abuse.
 The weather was sunny and warm, perfect for harvesting and processing.
 And skilled pickers arrived precisely when we needed them most.
-Coffee produces fruit once a year but, although we garnered acclaim for our quality in 2013, it took us four intense, fun and exhausting years to produce high-quality and quantity.
+Coffee produces fruit once a year but, although we garnered acclaim for our quality in 2013, it took us four intense, fun, and exhausting years to produce high-qualityand quantity.
 Only a farmer can truly understand this miracle.

 Typically, I’ve handled the majority of harvesting by myself.
 This has been the case primarily for two reasons: 1) I’m extremely meticulous about what’s picked and 2) there’s very little coffee in our location so this type of skilled labor is scarce.
 As you might imagine, these two factors reduce our odds of getting help in the field.
 But 2014 was different -- it was a blessing, actually.
 The months and years leading up to this harvest would mean nothing if the coffee just rotted and fell off the trees.
 To my absolute surprise and delight, many awesome people were in the neighborhood and picked remarkably well for the duration of the season.
 I’m incredibly grateful for the hard-working folks that showed up consistently and put immense focus and energy harvesting the best cherry from the shrubs.
 I cannot emphasize this enough.